 “I love RE because I like learning about other religions.
-It sometimes teaches me more than the church” – year 5 pupil
+It sometimes teaches me more than the church” – year 5 child

-“I like RE – we take part in discussions and share our feelings and views” – year 6 pupil
+“I like RE – we take part in discussions and share our feelings and views” – year 6 child

-“I enjoy RE, it’s good to learn about other people” – year 2 pupil
+“I enjoy RE, it’s good to learn about other people” – year 2 child